tillbiskup/evedataviewer/docs/api/index.rst

 Modules
 -------

-An alphabetic list of the modules available within the eveviewer package.
+An alphabetic list of the modules available within the evedataviewer package.
 The actual documentation is split in pages for each module, respectively.

 .. toctree::
     :maxdepth: 1

-    eveviewer.dataset
+    evedataviewer.dataset
-    eveviewer.io
+    evedataviewer.io
-    eveviewer.utils
+    evedataviewer.utils

 Subpackages
 -----------

-An alphabetic list of the subpackages available within the eveviewer package.
+An alphabetic list of the subpackages available within the evedataviewer package.
 The actual documentation is split in pages for each module of each subpackage, respectively.

 .. toctree::
     :maxdepth: 2